+Using the RULs / Dual Baseline

 For non-retrofit installations, the lifetime savings of the measure are equal to its annual savings multiplied by the EUL.
 However, for early retirement/replacement measures or retrofit measures that use existing conditions as a baseline, lifetime savings are calculated through a dual baseline approach, for which RULs estimates are a crucial input.
 Per the PSD and industry best practices, in a dual baseline approach, lifetime savings are calculated using two baseline periods.
 The first period (the retirement savings) uses the existing equipment as the baseline and lasts until the end of the remaining useful life of the existing equipment.
 The second period (the lost opportunity savings) assumes a code or industry standard practice as the baseline and continues until the last year of the measure’s EUL.
-The total lifetime savings is the sum of the savings from these two periods, as illustrated in Figure 4 below.
+The total lifetime savings is the sum of the savings from these two periods, as illustrated in Figure 5 below.

-Figure 4.
-Illustration of Retrofit, Retirement, and Lost Opportunity Savings
+Figure 5: Illustration of Retrofit, Retirement, and Lost Opportunity Savings